dee-labs/dee-labs/README.md

 <h2> About Me </h2>

-- 🔭 I’m currently working on an [E-commerce Web App](https://github.com/divine-chisom/E-commerce_Web_App)
+- 🔭 I’m currently working writing an article on the mordern computer

 - 🌱 I’m currently learning Backend Development